tjvantoll/articles/js-in-2018/article.md

 Why have PWAs been so successful when many other attempts to make the mobile web more like native apps have failed?

 One reason is the design of the Progressive Web App APIs themselves, as the two primary technologies behind PWAs—service workers and web app manifest files—were designed with graceful degradation in mind.
-Meaning, you can start using service workers and manifest files files for browsers that support the APIs today, and not worry about breaking your app in browsers that have zero support.
+Meaning, you can start using service workers and manifest files for browsers that support the APIs today, and not worry about breaking your app in browsers that do not yet have support for these features.

-This design has been key to the success of PWAs, as iOS—aka the second biggest mobile platform out there—still does not support the service worker and web app manifest specifications, as the following data from [caniuse.com](https://caniuse.com) shows.
+This design has been key to the success of PWAs, as iOS—aka the second biggest mobile platform out there—still does not support the service worker and web app manifest specifications.
+There is some hope, as Apple recently announced that [service workers are under development](https://webkit.org/status/#specification-service-workers), but as the following data from [caniuse.com](https://caniuse.com) shows, iOS Safari has zero support for the PWA APIs today.

 ![](can-i-use-service-worker.png)
 ![](can-i-use-manifest.png)
-*Browser support data for service workers from [caniuse.com](https://caniuse.com/#search=service%20workers).
+*Browser support data for service workers and web app manifests from [caniuse.com](https://caniuse.com/#search=service%20workers).
 The noticeable browser with zero support is iOS Safari.*

 Despite this, because the PWA approach doesn’t degrade the experience on platforms that don’t support the necessary APIs, PWAs have been able to succeed where many similar technologies have failed.